our dynamic universe

 ERC Advanced Grand: Molecular Spectra of Missing Ions in the Laboratory and in Space

-The European Research Council (ERC) has awarded Prof. Dr. Stephan Schlemmer with an ERC Advanced Grant.
-Schlemmer will receive 2.5 million euros in funding for his project ‘MissIons’ (https://cordis.europa.eu/project/id/101020583).
-The ERC Advanced Grant is considered the most important funding award in the European research landscape.ERC Advanced Grants are awarded to outstanding scholars and scientists for …
+The European Research Council (ERC) has awarded PI Prof. Dr. Stephan Schlemmer with an ERC Advanced Grant.
+PI Prof. Dr. Schlemmer received 2.5 million euros in funding for his project ‘MissIons’ (https://cordis.europa.eu/project/id/101020583).
+The ERC Advanced Grant is considered the most important funding award in the European research landscape.ERC Advanced Grants are awarded to outstanding scholars …

 Loading